UBC-Geography/computing-resources/containers/README.md

 It's important to note that most containers can only run in Linux environments.
-Each of the container systems listed below include tools and steps for setting up simple, Linux virtual machines from which containers can be ran on either Windows or Mac machines.
+Each of the container systems listed below include tools and steps for setting up simple, Linux environments from which containers can be ran on either Windows or Mac machines.

 ## Apptainer (formerly Singularity)